 Agent GARBO: The Vanishing Act

-As Pujol’s duplicity was never exposed, he was awarded the Iron Cross First-Class by Adolf Hitler, and the Member of the Order of the British Empire (MBE) by England, both in secret.
-Pujol completely duped his Nazi handlers, and they would never uncover his deception.
+As Pujol’s duplicity was never exposed, he was awarded both the German Iron Cross Second Class by Adolf Hitler, and the Member of the Most Excellent Order of the British Empire (MBE) by the UK, each in strictest secret.
+Pujol completely duped his Nazi handlers, and they never uncovered his deception.

-Sources: “Operation Garbo,” Nigel West, Joan Pujol Garcia, 1985.
+Sources: “Operation Garbo,” Nigel West, Juan Pujol Garcia, 1985.
 “The Spies Who Fooled Hitler,” BBC.
-“Timewatch: MI-5 at War.”
+“Timewatch: MI5 at War.”
 “Garbo The Spy,” 2009.
 “GARBO,” Dr. John McLaughlin.